w3c/vc-di-bbs/EXPLAINER.md

 ## Introduction

-The *BBS Cryptosuite v2023* family specification describes a mechanism for ensuring the authenticity and integrity of Verifiable Credentials and similar types of constrained  digital documents using cryptography, especially through the use of digital signatures and related mathematical proofs.
+The *BBS Cryptosuite v2023* specification describes a mechanism for ensuring the authenticity and integrity of Verifiable Credentials and similar types of constrained  digital documents using cryptography, especially through the use of digital signatures and related mathematical proofs.
 It is one of several